Willow Lake, 1925

 My small, slim fingers scrambled to find the two lanterns and the box of matches, lighting them to give a small, dim light to the otherwise darkened room.

 I moved over to my bed, curling myself up under the thin blanket and pulling it tight over me.
 The horrors of what I’d just witnesses burning brightly in my mind.

-The smells I knew I’d never forget and the sights I’d always remember whirled in my mind like a raging storm.
-The memory small smile on my parent’s faces before I turned to run and the warmth of my brother’s arms wrapping around me as he held me close.
-The way my father’s fingers felt soft against my skin and my mother’s lullaby voice, all things I’d never be able to erase from my mind.
+The smells I knew I’d never forget, the sights that I’d always remember.
+The small smile on my parent’s faces before I turned to run.
+The warmth of my brother’s arms wrapping around me as he held me close.

 They’d be here soon, they promised me.
 All I could do for now was hold on to the hope that the promise would be fulfilled, and slowly, sleep overcame me.